DOML-Lang/DOML/README.md

 // You can also declare arrays inside object definitions MyTags : Tags {
   // Note: all have to be of the same type
-  Tags = ["Hello", "Other", "bits", "bobs", "kick"] Name = MyTags.Tags[0] // And indexing them works like you would think }
+  SetTags = ["Hello", "Other", "bits", "bobs", "kick"] Name = MyTags.GetTags[0] // And indexing them works like you would think }

 // You can declare dictionaries like